DFU_PAN OTA Upgrade User Guide

 Process:

-Build the query URL containing the device’s chip_id and current version
+Build query URL containing the device’s chip_id and current version

 Call

-dfu_pan_query_latest_version()to query the latest versionIf a new version is available, save the firmware information to Flash
+dfu_pan_query_latest_version()to check for latest versionIf there is a new version, save firmware information to Flash

 // Build query URL